Serra da Capivara National Park: History

 The park was created to protect the prehistoric artifacts and paintings found there.
 It became a World Heritage Site in 1991.
-Its head archaeologist is Niède Guidon.
+Its head archaeologist was Niède Guidon.
 Its best known archaeological site is Pedra Furada.

 Scientific studies confirm that the Capivara mountain range was densely populated in the pre-Columbian Era.

 A newer site is Toca da Tira Peia, where the stone tools found may date to as early as 22,000 years ago.
 The site has been dated through optically stimulated luminescence.

 Other important archaeological sites in the area are Toca da Pena, Baxao da Esperanca, and Sitio do Meio.
 Lapa do Boquete site is located directly south.

+Wildlife

+Bearded capuchins in the park have been found to have the "largest known tool kit for wild capuchin monkeys".
+Their stone tools include those for foraging, threat, and sexual displays, while they use sticks as tools for probing.
+Further, while on the ground, they dig with their hands after loosening the soil with stone tools for roots and arthropods.

 Sítio do Meio

 Sítio do Meio is the second most important rock shelter in the area after Pedra Furada.
 It features fully Pleistocene dates and artefacts.
-The stone artefacts are better preserved because of the absence of waterfalls here.
+The stone artefacts are better preserved because of the absence of waterfalls.
 At least 98 stone tools seem older than 12,500 BP.
 They belong to the Upper Pleistocenic phase of Pedra Furada 3.